paulhibbitts/cmpt-363/docs/221/readings.md

 **An Introduction to User Experience Design (2 of 3 for Week 1)**
 <div style="min-height: 430px;"><a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://marvelapp.com/blog/introduction-user-experience-design/">An Introduction to User Experience Design</a></div>

-**Why UX Outcomes Make Better Goals Than Business Outcomes (3 of 3 for Week 1)**
+**The Art of Emotion — Norman’s 3 Levels of Emotional Design (3 of 3 for Week 1)**
-<div style="min-height: 430px;"><a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://articles.uie.com/why-ux-outcomes-make-better-goals-than-business-outcomes">Why UX Outcomes Make Better Goals Than Business Outcomes</a></div>
+<div style="min-height: 430px;"><a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://medium.muz.li/the-art-of-emotion-normans-3-levels-of-emotional-design-88a1fb495b1d">The Art of Emotion — Norman’s 3 Levels of Emotional Design</a></div>

 ## Week 2
 ### What is the practice of multi-device interaction design?